-(a) The Commandant may make child development services available for members and civilian employees of the Coast Guard, and thereafter as space is available for members of the Armed Forces and Federal civilian employees.
-Child development service benefits provided under the authority of this section shall be in addition to benefits provided under other laws.
+(D) Federal civilian employees.

+(2) Child development service benefits provided under the authority of this section shall be in addition to benefits provided under other laws.

 (b)(1) The Commandant is authorized to use appropriated funds available to the Coast Guard to provide child development services.